2-year-old shot and killed in North Memphis

 MEMPHIS, Tenn. — A two-year-old boy has died after being shot in North Memphis on Wednesday.

-Officers located two-year-old, Charvez Akins, wounded outside of a residence on Clayton Avenue around 10 p.m.
+Officers located two-year-old, Charvez Akins, wounded after shots were fired inside of his grandmother’s residence located on Clayton Avenue around 10 p.m., police say.

 Atkins was taken to LeBonheur, but did not survive his injuries.